 The simple calculation of Inventory to Sales Ratio is (Inventory value)/(Sales value)

 We’ve written extensively about the new expectations of consumers, and how these expectations extend to the delivery experience.
 Part of these new expectations is delivery time.
 With the advent of same-day, and even one-hour delivery, consumers expect to get their package, food, or service in a much shorter period of time.

-Measuring how quickly a delivery gets to its final destination, from the time it’s dispatched or ordered, will be a powerful metric to look at when figuring out how to optimize your supply chain.
+Measuring how quickly a delivery gets to its final destination, from the time it’s dispatched or ordered, will be a powerful metric to look at when figuring out how to improve optimize your supply chain and outbound logistics.